 The Help section of the site can be found by clicking on Help, located at the bottom-right of the screen.

-From this section there are several ways that you can get help from staff, or from other members of the site.
+From this section, there are several ways that you can get help from staff or other members of the site.

-There are videos that have been added to the site that can help you.
+Some videos have been added to the site that can help you.

 Help Topics – FAQs

 This section of the site shows Frequently Asked Questions that have been divided into 25 different categories.

 - Login & Invitations

 - Premium Subscriptions

 This is a message board or forum where members can post their problems and seek advice from others.

 The board is not divided into any categories, you just simply post your query and wait for a response.